Leif Axmyr

-Leif Bruno Axmyr (11 June 1938 – 11 October 2018) was a Swedish convicted criminal.
+Leif Bruno Axmyr (11 June 1938 – 11 October 2018) was a Swedish convicted murderer.
 At the time of his release in 2016, he had been imprisoned longer than any other Swedish inmate who had served a life sentence.
 In May 1982, Axmyr was on leave from prison when he killed his ex-girlfriend and her male friend.
 He was sentenced to life imprisonment for the double murder and other offences.
 In 1997, the newspaper Svenska Dagbladet stated that Axmyr was Sweden's longest-serving prisoner in a Swedish prison. Örebro district court commuted his life sentence to 51 years in 2013; he was released on 2 June 2016 after serving 34 years in prison (two-thirds of his sentence).

 Early life

 In a radio documentary in 2008, Axmyr said that he was an illegitimate child and spent his first seven years in a child care home.
 First he lived at a child care home called Kustens, then Ekedalen, and, later, Vidkärr.
 Axmyr stated that conditions were rough in the child care homes—abuse, such as beatings, occurred regularly.